-(k) Notwithstanding any other law, the templates developed by the state board pursuant to this section, as it read on June 30, 2018, shall continue in effect until the state board adopts a new template pursuant to subdivision (b) on or before January 31, 2020, except that the state board may adopt revisions to those templates pursuant to subdivision (g) that are necessary to implement Assembly Bill 1808 of the 2017-18 Regular Session or meet federal requirements.

-52070. (a) Not later than five days after adoption of a local control and accountability plan or annual update to a local control and accountability plan, the governing board of a school district shall file the local control and accountability plan or annual update to the local control and accountability plan with the county superintendent of schools. (b) On or before August 15 of each year, the county superintendent of schools may seek clarification, in writing, from the governing board of a school district about the contents of the local control and accountability plan or annual update to the local control and accountability plan or annual update to the local school district about the school and accountability plan.
-Within 15 days the governing board of a school district shall respond, in writing, to requests for clarification.

-(c) Within 15 days of receiving the response from the governing board of the school district, the county superintendent of schools may submit recommendations, in writing, for amendments to the local control and accountability plan or annual update to the local control and accountability plan.
-The governing board of a school district shall consider the recommendations submitted by the county superintendent of schools in a public meeting within 15 days of receiving the recommendations.

-(d) The county superintendent of schools shall approve a local control and accountability plan or annual update to a local control and accountability plan on or before October 8, if he or she determines all of the following:

-(1) The local control and accountability plan or annual update to the local control and accountability plan adheres to the template adopted by the state board pursuant to Section 52064 and follows any instructions or directions for completing the template that are adopted by the state board, including, but not limited to, all of the following requirements:

-(A) The local control and accountability plan includes one or more specific actions consistent with the instructions adopted pursuant to paragraph (4) of subdivision (e of section 52064, if applicable to the school district.

-(B) If applicable to the school district, the local control and accountability plan includes a goal consistent with the instructions adopted pursuant to paragraph (5) of subdivision (e) of section 52064.

-(C) If applicable to the school district, the local control and accountability plan includes a goal consistent with the instructions adopted pursuant to paragraph (6) of subdivision (e) of section 52064.

-(D) Each specific action identified as contributing to the demonstration that the school district will increase or improve services for unduplicated pupils in proportion to the increase in funds apportioned on the basis of the number and concentration of unduplicated pupils, consistent with regulations adopted by the state board pursuant to Section 42238.07, with subdivision (c) and (d) of Section 42238.07 and any applicable instructions adopted by the state board of education pursuant to paragraph (1) of subdivision (d) of section 52064, that is provided on a schoolwide or districtwide basis is supported by the required description.
+- charter school to submit to the state board only the sections of the local control and accountability plan required by federal law. - (k) Notwithstanding any other law, the templates developed by the state board pursuant to this section, as it read on June 30, 2018, shall continue in effect until the state board adopts a new template pursuant to subdivision (b) on or before January 31, 2020, except that the state board may adopt revisions to those templates pursuant to subdivision (g) that are necessary to implement Assembly Bill 1808 of the 2017-18 Regular Session or meet federal requirements. - 52070. (a) Not later than five days after adoption of a local control and accountability plan or annual update to a local control and accountability plan, the governing board of a school district shall file the local control and accountability plan or annual update to the local control and accountability plan with the county superintendent of schools. - (b) On or before August 15 of each year, the county superintendent of schools may seek clarification, in writing, from the governing board of a school district about the contents of the local control and accountability plan or annual update to the local control and accountability plan.
+Within 15 days the governing board of a school district shall respond, in writing, to requests for clarification. - (c) Within 15 days of receiving the response from the governing board of the school district, the county superintendent of schools may submit recommendations, in writing, for amendments to the local control and accountability plan or annual update to the local control and accountability plan.
+The governing board of a school district shall consider the recommendations submitted by the county superintendent of schools in a public meeting within 15 days of receiving the recommendations. - (d) The county superintendent of schools shall approve a local control and accountability plan or annual update to a local control and accountability plan on or before October 8, if he or she determines all of the following: - (1) The local control and accountability plan or annual update to the local control and accountability plan adheres to the template adopted by the state board pursuant to Section 52064 and follows any instructions or directions for completing the template that are adopted by the state board, including, but not limited to, all of the following requirements: - (A) The local control and accountability plan includes one or more specific actions consistent with the instructions adopted pursuant to paragraph (4) of subdivision (e of section 52064, if applicable to the school district. - (B) If applicable to the school district, the local control and accountability plan includes a goal consistent with the instructions adopted pursuant to paragraph (5) of subdivision (e) of section 52064. - (C) If applicable to the school district, the local control and accountability plan includes a goal consistent with the instructions adopted pursuant to paragraph (6) of subdivision (e) of section 52064. - (D) Each specific action identified as contributing to the demonstration that the school district will increase or improve services for unduplicated pupils in proportion to the increase in funds apportioned on the basis of the number and concentration of unduplicated pupils, consistent with regulations adopted by the state board pursuant to Section 42238.07, with subdivision (c) and (d) of Section 42238.07 and any applicable instructions adopted by the state board of education pursuant to paragraph (1) of